Text transcript of video (pdf)

 The rollout will occur in phases for grades 6, 7, and 8 and details surrounding this initiative will be forthcoming.
 There are 45 existing Chromebook carts at the middle school level that will be shifted to the high school and 8 Parkland elementary schools next year which will provide many more computers in the other buildings across the District.
 Also, iPad Mini carts will be added to each elementary school for use in grades K, 1 and 2.

-Personalized computing is a model in which every student has his/her own computer.
+Personalized computing is a model in which every student has his/her own personal learning device.
 The benefits of this approach include:

 • Students can collaborate in real time and have access to information that is updated as it occurs.